Whittaker functions from motivic Chern classes: Introduction

 In particular,

 \end{thm}

 Another application of the localization formula for motivic Chern classes is obtained in an Appendix joint with Dave Anderson.
-It turns out that if $\mathcal{L}_\lambda$ is trivial, then $\chi(X; MC_y(X)) = \chi(X;\lambda_y(T^*_X))$ can be calculated in two ways: on one side it yields the Poincar{\'e} polynomial of $X$; on the other side one can use the localization theorem.
-The result is a formula for the Poincar{\'e} polynomial of $X$, stated in Corollary \ref{cor:app} below.
+If $\mathcal{L}_\lambda$ is trivial, then $\chi(X; MC_y(X)) = \chi(X;\lambda_y(T^*_X))$ can be calculated in two ways: on one side it yields the Poincar{\'e} polynomial of $X$; on the other side one can use the localization theorem.
+The result is a formula for the Poincar{\'e} polynomial of $X$:

 \begin{thm} Let $w \in W$ be a Weyl group element such that the Schubert variety $X(w) \subset G/B$ is smooth.
-Then the Poincar{\'e} polynomial of $X(w)$ satisfies the equality where $\ell(w)$ denotes the length of $w$, and $\h(\alpha)$ is the height of the root $\alpha$. \end{thm} This version of the formula was proved by Aky{\i}ld{\i}z and Carrell \cite{akyildiz.carrell:Betti}, and it has distinguished history, going back to Kostant \cite{kostant1959principal}, Macdonald \cite{macdonald:poincare}, Shapiro and Steinberg \cite{steinberg1959finite}, who proved it for $X(w) = X$.
+Then the Poincar{\'e} polynomial of $X(w)$ satisfies the equality where $\ell(w)$ denotes the length of $w$, and $\h(\alpha)$ is the height of the root $\alpha$. \end{thm} See Corollary \ref{cor:app} below.
+This version of the formula was proved by Aky{\i}ld{\i}z and Carrell \cite{akyildiz.carrell:Betti}, and it has a distinguished history, going back to Kostant \cite{kostant1959principal}, Macdonald \cite{macdonald:poincare}, Shapiro and Steinberg \cite{steinberg1959finite}, who proved it for $X(w) = X$.
 In fact, we deduce it from a slightly more general statement about projective manifolds with a very special $\mathbb{G}_m$ action (Theorem~\ref{thm:app}).

 {\em Acknowledgments:} The authors thank Paolo Aluffi and J{\"o}rg Sch{\"u}rmann for useful comments on this draft, and for collaborations on several related projects.
-This project started when the authors attended one of the workshops of the program ``Quiver Varieties and Representation Theory" at CRM in Montreal; both authors would like to thank the organizers for the stimulating environment, and CS would like to thank for the travel support.
+This project started when the authors attended one of the workshops of the program ``Quiver Varieties and Representation Theory" at CRM in Montreal; both authors would like to thank the organizers for the stimulating environment, and CS would like to thank for the travel support. {We thank the anonymous referees for careful reading and useful suggestions. }